isthisstackoverflow/repositoryname/README.md

 On the one hand, we have packages.
 See packages folder; each package comes with its respective documentation.

-On the other, we have [this](https://isthisstackoverflow.github.io/repositoryname/index.html).
-It's a viewable webpage that includes contents.
+On the other, we have [nothing](https://isthisstackoverflow.github.io/repositoryname/index.html), presented as a viewable webpage that appears to include contents.
+I am not particularly happy with it.